 What was it like?

 No one anticipated such a long, widespread, and world-changing war.
-Leaders, soldiers, and people on the street thought it would all be over by the end of 1914, but things did not go as planned, and the war was like nothing anyone had seen before.
+Leaders, soldiers, and people on the street thought it would all be over by the end of 1914.
+However, things did not go as planned and the war was like nothing anyone had experienced before.

 Germany had a plan

 At the start, Germany was ready for war.
-They took the initiative and followed a plan that had previously been thought out.
+They took the initiative and followed a plan.

 The Schlieffen Plan was a war plan put together in response to the “Dual Alliance” of 1893 between France and Russia.
 Germany wanted a plan ready if they were ever in a war with the Dual Alliance – being attacked from the west (France) and from the east (Russia) at the same time.